 2008 Scholar-in-Residence: Yoram Meital

-Yoram Meital, Professor in the Department of Middle East Studies and Chair of the
+Yoram Meital, professor in the Department of Middle East Studies and chair of the

-Chaim Herzog Center for Middle East Studies and Diplomacy at Ben-Gurion University
+Chaim Herzog Center for Middle East Studies and Diplomacy at Ben-Gurion University, will be in residence at Skidmore from the first of September through mid-October

-will be in residence at Skidmore from the first of September through mid-October, 2008.
-While in residence, he will be teaching two 5 week courses - HI 298: Arab Nationalisms and GO 364: Arab Political Discourses.
+"Arab Nationalisms" and GO 364 "Arab Political Discourses."
 Throughout his residency he will also visit classes and meet with students and faculty in other formal and informal venues.

-On September 18 Professor Meital will deliver a lecture titled Peace in Tatters: Vision and Reality in the Israeli-Palestinian Conflict and on Sunday September 21st he will be part of the panel discussion - Can Peformance Change the World - as part of the "Orchestrating Peace" event, a collaboration between the Greenberg Residency, the Department of Music and the Office of Jewish Student Life and Interfaith Programming.
+On September 18 Meital will deliver a lecture titled "Peace in Tatters: Vision and Reality in the Israeli-Palestinian Conflict" and on Sunday, September 21 he will be part of the panel discussion Can Peformance Change the World as part of the Orchestrating Peace event, a collaboration between the Greenberg Residency, the Department of Music and the Office of Jewish Student Life and Interfaith Programming.

-He is author most recently of Peace in Tatters: Israel, Palestine and the Middle East, "a well-documented and convincing addition to recent testimonials that refute prevailing myths of the conflict."—Ranjit Singh, Digest of Middle East Studies.
-The book "points out persuasively the great damage done to the prospects for peace by the success of the Barak, Clinton, Sharon, and Bush administrations in entrenching the view that the Palestinians were exclusively to blame."—Philip C. Wilcox, Middle East Journal.
-(Further details may be found on the publisher's web site for the book: Peace_in_Tatters_Israel_Palestine_and_the_Middle_East)
+He is author most recently of Peace in Tatters: Israel, Palestine and the Middle East, "a well-documented and convincing addition to recent testimonials that refute prevailing myths of the conflict" (Ranjit Singh, Digest of Middle East Studies).
+The book "points out persuasively the great damage done to the prospects for peace by the success of the Barak, Clinton, Sharon and Bush administrations in entrenching the view that the Palestinians were exclusively to blame" (Philip C. Wilcox, Middle East Journal).
+Further details may be found on the publisher's website for the book: Peace_in_Tatters_Israel_Palestine_and_the_Middle_East.

-ABOUT THE PROGRAM: Thanks to a gift from Skidmore alumna Jane Greenberg, through a fund honoring her late uncle Jacob Perlow, the Greenberg Middle East Scholar-in-Residence Program enables the college to bring to Skidmore esteemed guests and scholars who will, through teaching, lecturing and participation in the life of the institution, educate the Skidmore and larger area community on a range of topics concerning life in the Middle East.
+About the program: Thanks to a gift from Skidmore alumna Jane Greenberg, through a fund honoring her late uncle Jacob Perlow, the Greenberg Middle East Scholar-in-Residence Program enables the college to bring to Skidmore esteemed guests and scholars who will, through teaching, lecturing and participation in the life of the institution, educate the Skidmore and larger area community on a range of topics concerning life in the Middle East.
 In addition to supporting the scholar-in-residence, generally a member of the Middle East Studies Department at Ben-Gurion University of the Negev, the annual gift provides support for numerous supplementary activities as well.

 This gift represents the second contribution to the college from the Jacob Perlow Fund.
-In 1983 the college received a gift from the Fund to endow the Jacob Perlow Series, which presents events on topics related to Jewish history, literature, culture and thought.
+In 1983 the college received a gift from the fund to endow the Jacob Perlow Series, which presents events on topics related to Jewish history, literature, culture and thought.